stn32/real_estate/README.md

-# Development landing page for real estate agency
+# Landing page for real estate agency

 - design from figma
 - interactive elements created with native JavaScript